 Human Subjects: Sensitive Identifiable Human Subject Research: Information that reveals or can be associated with the identities of people who serve as research subjects.
 Examples: names, finger prints, full-face photos, a videotaped conversation, or information from a survey filled out by an individual.

 Export Controlled Research: Export Controlled Research is protected by ITAR (International Traffic in Arms Regulations) and EAR (Export Administration Regulations).
+Sending, or otherwise making available, export-controlled information to a foreign national, either in or outside of the United States territory, is an export.
+Similarly, storing export-controlled information on a cloud computing server or other third-party server that is located in a foreign country or accessible by foreign nationals is an export.
 Example: dual-use technology used for scientific advancement as well as military applications.

 Credit Card Payment Processing: Credit card numbers used for payment processing are regulated through a trade association agreement with the Payment Card Industry (PCI).
 Examples: credit card numbers, names, and other information used for payment processing.

 Restricted Research Data: Restricted Access Research Data Sets: Example: census data.